makalu/makalu.github.com/blog/_posts/2015-09-15-state-of-bitcoin-2015.markdown

 title: The State of Bitcoin in 2015
 author: Matt Henderson
 twitter_username: mhenders
-excerpt: This article assesses the bitcoin landscape in 2015, and the changes we’ve observed since first becoming interested in the digital technology back in 2012.
+excerpt: This article takes a look at the bitcoin landscape in 2015, in terms of the changes we’ve observed since first becoming interested in the digital technology back in 2012.
 ---

 [1]: http://coinbase.com